fi-muni-statnice/masters-security/_pages/information_security/question-03.md

   - generators that pass such tests are considered "good"

 # Cryptographic Protocols
+A **protocol** is a multi-party algorithm defined by a sequence of steps precisely specifying the actions required of two or more parties in order to achieve a specified objectives.

+Objectives of cryptographic protocols:
+- confidentiality (secrecy)
+- authentication of origin
+- entity authentication
+- integrity
+- key establishment
+- non-repudiation
+- ...

+## Authentication
+Shared-key crypto:
+- based on trust in the party the key is shared with
+- *authentication ~ ability to encrypt/decrypt (or MAC)*

+Public-key crypto:
+- based on trust in the party possessing the private key and
+- trust in link between the public key and other data
+- *authentication ~ ability to sign or decrypt messages*

 ## Methods of Key Establishment
+Key establishment protocols establish a shared secret to two or more parties for subsequent cryptographic use.

+- **Key Transport**: one party securely transfers a secret value to other(s)
+- **Key agreement**: shared secret is derived by two (or more) parties based on data contributed by, or associated with, each of these, and that no party can predetermine the resulting value

 ## Zero-knowledge Protocols
 A zero-knowledge proof is a method of proving the validity of a statement **without revealing anything other than the validity of the statement itself**.